kitconcept/volto-light-theme/README.md

 config.settings.enableFatMenu = true;
 ```

-### Show Intranet Lable
+### Show Intranet Label

-If your website is a intranet and you want to show a lable use intanetName options:
+If your website is a intranet and you want to show a label use intanetName options:

 ```js
 config.settings.intranetName = 'Plone Intranet';
 ```

+Once you set this label, you will get totally new header which we have implemented for Intranet sites.

 ## Development Setup